-Course Course Description Credit Hrs.
-Contact Hrs. department.
-CPTR 5990 THE GRADUATE COMPUTER SCIENCE EXPERIENCE (3) An individualized computer science course which is normally among the last courses taken by master's candidates.
-The content is variable and may be a thesis, an expository paper, a project, a historical paper, a field experience in computer science, or other acceptable topic.
+CPTR 5990 THE GRADUATE COMPUTER SCIENCE EXPERIENCE (1-3) 1 1 An individualized computer science course which is normally among the last courses taken by master's candidates.
+The content is variable, an expository paper, a project, a historical paper, a field experience in computer science, or other acceptable topic.
+Option of partially fulfilling the requirements of the course with an industrial or Government partner.
+Includes project presentation.
+Initial course registration of three (3) credits; may be repeated for 1-3 credits to a maximum of six (6) credits.
 Additional course fee.
+T grade.
 Prerequisite: Twenty-one graduate-level credit hours in computer science, including all the other required core courses, consent of department.
-3 3 CPTR 5995 MASTER'S THESIS (3-6) Research under the supervision of a thesis committee led by a regular faculty member of the department leading to a successful viva voce and completion of a thesis.
+CPTR 5995 MASTER'S THESIS (1-6) Research under the supervision of a thesis committee led by a regular faculty member of the department leading to a successful viva voce and completion of a thesis.
 The formalities of theses are governed by Graduate School's and departmental policies and regulations.
 Refer to the Graduate Students' Handbook.
+Option of partially fulfilling the requirements of the thesis with an industrial or Government partner.
+Register for six (6) credit hours in one semester or over two semesters for three (3) credit hours in each semester.
+T grade.
 Prerequisites: Approval of graduate advisor.
-3 3
+1 1